-Figures 3 and 4 show the estimated errors of the solution's mean on the left-hand side and of the solution's variance on the right-hand side, each versus the discretization level for the different quadrature methods.
-As expected, each of the quadrature methods achieves the predicted rate of convergence; however, QMC and SG provide slightly better errors in the case of the variance.
+Figures 2 and 3 show the estimated errors of the solution's mean on the left hand side and of the solution's variance on the right hand side, each versus the discretisation level for the different quadrature methods.
+As expected, each of the quadrature methods achieves the predicted rate of convergence, however QMC and SG provide slightly better errors in case of the variance.